SLA vs. DLP: Guide to Resin 3D Printers

 Both processes work by selectively exposing liquid resin to a light source—SLA a laser, DLP a projector—to form very thin solid layers of plastic that stack up to create a solid object.
 While very similar in principle, the two technologies can produce significantly varying outputs.

-In this in-depth guide, we walk through the details of the two resin 3D printing processes and explore how they compare in terms of resolution, accuracy, build volume, speed, workflow, and more.
+In this in-depth guide, we walk through the details of each technology and explore how they compare in terms of resolution, accuracy, build volume, speed, workflow, and more.

 How Do SLA 3D Printers Work?

 Desktop SLA 3D printers contain a resin tank with a transparent base and non-stick surface, which serves as a substrate for the liquid resin to cure against, allowing for the gentle detachment of newly-formed layers.

 The printing process starts as the build platform descends into a resin tank, leaving space equal to the layer height in between the build platform, or the last completed layer, and the bottom of the tank.
 A laser points at two mirror galvanometers, which direct the light to the correct coordinates on a series of mirrors, focusing the light upward through the bottom of the tank and curing a layer of resin.

 The cured layer then gets separated from the bottom of the tank and the build platform moves up to let fresh resin flow beneath.
 The process repeats until the print is complete.